AThilenius/logic-paint-rs/vscode_extension/README.md

 irrespective of the number of cells being drawn (modulo data transfer during simulation).
 It's not an exaggeration to say that the renderer can handle **billions** of populated cells on modern GPUs, it's limited only by your GPUs memory, where each cell takes up 4 bytes of data.
+However, the culling and sync code on my machine starts to chug at around 2 million cells.
+But I've done zero optimizations on it.

 The core of the application is written in Rust, and compiled to WebAssembly.
 Right out of the box this gives you some immense performance wins, but more importantly it allows for directly memory manipulation and blitting which in tern allows for very fast designs.

 ## Pics or it didn't happen

 This is about a half million cells, rendering at 4K and taking only 2-3ms per frame.
 More cells wouldn't slow down rendering though, it would only create sampling artifacts and a colorful view.
+I get to about 2 million cells before the CPU-side of rendering calls start to chug.
+At 7 million cells I'm at 80ms frames.
 ![Scale](../misc/screenshots/logic-paint-scale.png)